 Also called Holland, the word Dutch is used to refer to the people, the language, and anything pertaining to the Netherlands.
-Known for its windmills, tulips, wooden shoes, cheese and Delftware pottery are among the items associated with the Netherlands, and most important, its social tolerance.
+Known for its windmills, tulips, wooden shoes, cheese and Delftware pottery are among the items associated with the Netherlands, and most importantly, its social tolerance.

 The Netherlands is a constitutional monarchy, located in northwestern Europe.
-The Dutch are true innovators and this is evident in its fight with the sea, almost half the Netherlands is below sea level and the Dutch have tackled some huge land reclamation schemes resulting in an extra 637 square miles (1,650 square kilometers) being added to the country.
+The Dutch are true innovators and this is evident in its fight with the sea, almost half the Netherlands is below sea level and the Dutch have tackled some huge land reclamation schemes resulting in an extra 637 square miles (1,650 square kilometres) being added to the country.

 Regarded as a liberal country with a long tradition of social tolerance, considering its drugs policy and its legalisation of euthanasia and same-sex marriages, are among the most liberal policies in the world.